dejanstojanovic/sample-seeding-sql/README.md

-# Sample of sedding data in EF Core using SQL scripts
+# Seeding data in EF Core using SQL scripts